 “With Rashmi, there’s the constant tension in her, of taking on all the work, but also resenting it, and resenting me but also knowing I hadn’t imposed it so feeling guilty about the resentment.
 We talked about it, and divided up the work closely with a counsellor.
 But that created its own problems.
-Navigating around each other – me not touching what she was ‘supposed’ to do and vice versa – we were getting hung up on what was ‘her’ work and what was ‘mine’.
-And there would be confusion when there was something to do that we hadn’t really thought about.
-Is it your job or mine?
+Navigating around each other – she not touching what I was ‘supposed’ to do and vice versa – we were getting hung up on what was ‘her’ work and what was ‘mine’.
 We were living more like roommates than partners.”

 So, I ask her, how did you queer your home again?

 “But you know I don’t think it’s very different from a heterosexual home… In a queer home you can do all that – have a partner, involve your family in your life, adopt a child, adopt a pet.
-You don’t have to hide.
 I don’t really think of it as different from having a ‘home’…”

 Abo, gay, shares home with few queer persons he is not in an intimate relationship with.